RajaaBoulassouak/checks-for-understanding/module-2/backend/week_four.md

 ### Week 4 Questions

 1. What is a cookie?
+   A cookie is used to store small amounts of data during a session, e.g. a unique session ID

 2. What’s the difference between a session and a cookie?
+   A session stores data on the server, a cookie stores data in the visitor's browser

 3. What’s a flash and when do you want to use flashes?
+   A flash is a part of a session.
+Values stored in a flah will be available only in the next request.
+A flash can e.g. be        used for passing a notice/message after a user logs in or logs out.

 4. Why do people say “HTTP is stateless”?
+   Becausen

 5. What’s authentication?
 Explain.

 6. What’s the difference between authentication and authorization?

 7. What’s a before filter?

 8. How do we keep track of a user once they’ve logged in?

 9. When do you want to namespace a resource?
 When do you want to nest a resource?
 What's the differences between those two approaches?

 10. At a high level, what tools can you use to implement authorization?
 How would you use them?

 11. What's an enum, and what advantages does it offer?
 What data type needs to be in your database to use an enum?
 Where do you declare an enum?

 12. What are some strategies you can use to keep your views DRY?